evanmalherbe/NewCalculator/README.md

 # NewCalculator
+## Description
-Calculator app build in C#
+Calculator app build in .NET Core 7 with an MVC (Mode-View-Controller) architecture